MicroStrategy/rest-api-docs/docs/getting-started/improve-performance-by-working-with-partial-resources/field-selection-for-data-api-v2-result-fetching-endpoints.md

 Keep in the mind the following specific considerations for Data API v2 result-fetching endpoints:

 - When performance is a concern, we encourage reducing computations.
 Rather than just transferring data to the client, use existing [filter functionality](../../common-workflows/analytics/filter-data/filter-data.md), such as `requestedObjects`, view filters, and metric limits.
-- General top-level field selection has been supported since the MicroStrategy 2020 release.
+- General top-level field selection has been supported since the Strategy 2020 release.
 However, for the Data API, you rarely exclude top-level fields.
 If the client only needs a definition, and not data, it is simpler to use the Get Definition endpoints instead.
 - Using field selection instead of the recommended ways above, while reducing data transfer size, may lead to unused computations and unnecessary post-computation filtering costs.
 This is suboptimal in terms of performance.

 Therefore, general field selection is designed to not apply to these endpoints.
 On the other hand, we are also aware of valid client use cases and make them possible through field selection syntax in a disciplined way.